openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 5. **Detailed log?**

-   If the above suggestions have not resolved the issue, please obtain an *OmGui Detailed log* as described in the next section.
+   If the above suggestions have not resolved the issue, please obtain an *OmGui Detailed Log* as described in the next section.

-### OmGui Detailed log
+### OmGui Detailed Log

 Please try the following to extract a detailed log from *OmGui* about what it can see of the device: